dapplets/dapplet-docs/docs/ex18-dapplet-actions.md

 The initial code for this example is in [master.](https://github.com/dapplets/dapplet-template/tree/master).

-1. Inject of Overlay adapter to virtual adapter in `src/index.ts`.
+1. Open `src/index.ts`.
+In addition to the context adapter, add the Overlay adapter.

 ```ts
 @Inject('overlay-adapter.dapplet-base.eth') public adapterAction: any

 ```

 2. Import of widget **button** from Overlay adapter.